1.11 Complex Numbers Basic Operations (HL)

 The modulus for every variant remains $r = \sqrt{1^2+1^2} = \sqrt{2}$.

-Polar to Cartesian Transformation
+EXAMPLE 5: Polar to Cartesian Transformation

-Transforming a polar expression back into Cartesian coordinates requires simply executing the trigonometric multiplication: $z = r\cos\theta + ir\sin\theta$.
+Transforming a polar expression back into Cartesian coordinates requires simply executing the trigonometric multiplication: $z = r\cos\theta + i(r\sin\theta)$.

-As a demonstration, evaluating $z = 2(\cos\frac{\pi}{3} + i\sin\frac{\pi}{3})$ produces $2(\frac{1}{2} + i\frac{\sqrt{3}}{2})$, which simplifies to the Cartesian form $\mathbf{1 + \sqrt{3}i}$.
+Which directly simplifies to the Cartesian form $\mathbf{1 + \sqrt{3}i}$.

 4. Alternative Notations: CIS and Euler's Form

 The CIS Abbreviation: The trigonometric formulation $z = r(\cos\theta + i\sin\theta)$ is frequently shortened using the acronym "cis".
 This creates the format $z = r\text{cis}\theta$.
-For instance, the expression $2(\cos\frac{\pi}{3} + i\sin\frac{\pi}{3})$ is compactly written as $2\text{cis}\frac{\pi}{3}$.
+For instance, the expression $2\left(\cos\dfrac{\pi}{3} + i\sin\dfrac{\pi}{3}\right)$ is compactly written as $2\text{cis}\dfrac{\pi}{3}$.

 Euler's Form: A fundamental mathematical identity defines $e^{i\theta} = \cos\theta + i\sin\theta$.
 Applying this identity to the polar equation creates the exponential format $z = re^{i\theta}$.
 Under this notation, the previous example is written as $2e^{i\frac{\pi}{3}}$.